 By Kathy McBroom

-— McBroom, a teacher, lives in Springville where her husband, Robert, serves as pastor of Point Pleasant Baptist Church.
+— McBroom lives in Buchanan where her husband, Robert McBroom, serves as pastor of Point Pleasant Baptist Church.